Chart Color Schemes

 Kinross is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, lower quartile growth of statistical areas analysed by AreaSearch is anticipated.
-Based on aggregated SA2-level projections, Kinross is expected to grow by 242 persons to 2041, reflecting an increase of approximately 3.0% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate lower quartile growth for statistical areas analysed by AreaSearch.
+The Kinross area is expected to grow by 242 persons to 2041, reflecting an increase of 2.9% over the 17 years.

 Frequently Asked Questions - Population